potherca-abandoned/katwizy/README.md

 contains an `index.php` file that does the following:

 1. Get the Composer Autoloader
-2. Create a Controller
+2. Declare a Controller (including a Route)
 3. Run the bootstrap

-Such a file would look like this:
+Such a file could look like this:

     // web/index.php
     <?php